-- □ Revise the thesis document given feedback from defense meeting, and get signatures, if still necessary. - □ Submit an electronic copy of the final thesis draft to the Department Chairperson and the office manager. - □ Submit at least one copy and the signature pages to the office manager so that she can acquire the Department Chairperson's signature. - □ Submit signed signature pages (on bond or regular paper) AND one copy of the manuscript on regular paper by the thesis draft deadline (approximately one month) prior to the last day of regular classes to the School of Graduate Studies.
-Make your submission to the School of Graduate Studies. - □ The graduate school will review your manuscript (plan on 10-14 days).
-You will be contacted via email as soon as your manuscript has been reviewed.
-In the case that a manuscript is submitted to the Graduate School and is found to have egregious errors, it will be returned to you, the student, without reader feedback from the Graduate School. - □ Once you have received your reviewed manuscript, complete any edits and return the manuscript on regular paper to the School of Graduate Studies. - □ The graduate school will check your edits (expect 1-2 days) and ensure they have been completed.
-Once you have been cleared to print your final manuscript (to be bound), you will then receive an email from the Graduate School with further instructions. - □ At this time you may submit to the School of Graduate Studies, by the "Completed Thesis" deadline: - o copies of your final manuscript to be bound, - o a PDF of your manuscript, - \circ the index form, - the release form, - the routing form, and - a copy of the student accounts receipt showing you paid the binding fee (if applicable) - □ At this time, the Dean of the School of Graduate Studies will sign your thesis/dissertation signature pages.
+Revise the thesis document given feedback from defense meeting, and get signatures, if still necessary. П Submit an electronic copy of the final thesis draft to the Department Chairperson and the office manager. Ц Submit at least one copy and the signature pages to the office manager so that she can acquire the Department Chairperson's signature. on regular paper by the thesis draft deadline (approximately one month) prior to the last day of regular classes to the School of Graduate Studies.
+Make your submission to the School of Graduate Studies. П The graduate school will review your manuscript (plan on 10-14 days).
+You will be ш contacted via email as soon as your manuscript has been reviewed.
+In the case that a manuscript is submitted to the Graduate School and is found to have egregious errors, it will be returned to you, the student, without reader feedback from the Graduate School.
+Once you have received your reviewed manuscript, complete any edits and return the manuscript on regular paper to the School of Graduate Studies.
+The graduate school will check your edits (expect 1-2 days) and ensure they have been completed.
+Once you have been cleared to print your final manuscript (to be bound), you will then receive an email from the Graduate School with further instructions.
+At this time you may submit to the School of Graduate Studies, by the "Completed Thesis" deadline: o copies of your final manuscript to be bound, o a PDF of your manuscript, o the index form, o the release form, the routing form, and a copy of the student accounts receipt showing you paid the binding fee (if a copy of the student accounts receipt showing you paid the binding fee (if applicable) П At this time, the Dean of the School of Graduate Studies will sign your thesis/dissertation signature pages.
 The Office of Graduate Records will be notified to change your thesis grade to "S," and your thesis/dissertation process is complete.
-The Graduate School will submit your copies for binding. - □ The Graduate School will also post your thesis/dissertation in the online repository, which is indexed by WorldCat. - □ If students want printed, bound copies of their thesis, follow the additional steps explained on the Graduate School website (https://graduate.appstate.edu/enrolled-students/theses-and-dissertations), including payment of a fee.
+The Graduate School will submit your copies for binding.
+The Graduate School will also post your thesis/dissertation in the online repository, which is indexed by WorldCat.
+If students want printed, bound copies of their thesis, follow the additional steps explained on the Graduate School website (https://graduate.appstate.edu/enrolled-students/theses-and- dissertations), including payment of a fee.